-Cylinder: Cylinder number of defect.
+Cylinder: Cylinder number of defect, RETURN or CTRL-C if no more.

 Head: Head number of defect.

 Bytes past index: Location past index of defect.

 Bit length of defect: Length of defect in BITS.

 This data is then used to compute the address of a block on the disk.
 If it does not match a block on the specified disk track the error message "!!
 Beyond last sector" is produced.
 This may mean that the defect is located beyond the last data sector on the track, or that the entered data was wrong.
 WOMBAT then calculates the block number, displays it and replaces it.
 The "Cylinder:" prompt is then repeated.